 In some cases, the distal muscles (those further away from the chest and abdomen such as the lower arms, hands, lower legs, and feet) may also be affected as the disease progresses.

-Muscle weakness can develop over a period of days, weeks, or months, is typically symmetrical (both sides of the body), and affects proximal muscles (muscles which are closest to the body’s core), such as the quadriceps, hip flexors, neck, and deltoid muscles.
-It affects and weakens the skeletal muscles, those involved with voluntary movement.
-This weakness often leads to difficulty climbing stairs, rising from a chair or the floor, turning in bed, lifting, styling hair, or reaching over the head for something like an item on a shelf.
-Some people also have problems swallowing, a disorder called “Dysphagia.”
-Muscle pain (myalgia) and joint pain, with or without true arthritis and joint inflammation, can also be a part of PM.
+Muscle weakness can develop over a period of days, weeks, or months.
+This weakness often leads to difficulty climbing stairs, rising from a chair or from the floor, turning in bed, brushing teeth, lifting, combing hair, or reaching over the head for something like an item on a shelf.
+There is no cure for polymyositis.

 Symptoms of Polymyositis

 - Proximal muscle weakness (muscles closest to the body’s core), affecting upper arms, shoulders, thighs, hips, and neck

 - Symmetrical muscle weakness (same on both sides of the body)

 - Fatigue (can be extreme and life-altering)

 - A hoarse or changing voice when speaking (dysphonia)

 - Difficulty maintaining enough air to finish a sentence